MeowLove/CentOS-One-click-Installation-of-Desktop-Environment-and-Remote-Desktop-Connection-RDP/README.md

 5. Install software that people recommend, such as browsers and input methods.

-    (I posted a survey here http://www.hostloc.com/thread-466449-1-1.html.
+    (I posted a survey here https://www.hostloc.com/thread-466449-1-1.html.
 Respect the results of the survey,  Chrome、Firefox is installed.)

+6. Install the Remote Desktop client.
+(Remmina allows you to connect and manage other computers.)
+    (Support RDP/SSH/NX/SFTP/VNC/XDMCP protocol)

 Let's get started (via root user)

     sudo curl -sSL https://raw.githubusercontent.com/MeowLove/CentOS-One-click-Installation-of-Desktop-Environment-and-Remote-Desktop-Connection-RDP/master/download/main/install.sh | sudo bash

 Now that you have done it, you can connect via RDP (IP: 3389)